 5. Transparency and Traceability

 Every organisation is now aware of the importance of storing data.
-But, the amount of information that is captured by the organisations around the world and the incidents of vulnerabilities of this information has given in to trust crisis among consumers.
+But, the amount of information that is captured by organisations around the world and the incidents of vulnerabilities of this information has given in to trust crisis among consumers.
 Their growing demand towards exercising better control over this data.
-The regulation like GDPR is laid out across countries to set ground rules.
+Regulations like GDPR is laid out across countries to set ground rules.

 Following are the technologies categorised under Smart Spaces:

 The evolution of distributed cloud will increasingly provide a common or complementary set of services that can be centrally managed but delivered to the edge environment for execution.